Tom Brady Player Prop Bets for NFL Week 7 | Tampa Bay vs. Chicago 10/24/2021

 Season Stats

-- He has added 37 rushing yards on 13 carries with one touchdown, averaging 6.2 yards per game.
+- He's also carried the ball 13 times for 37 yards and one touchdown, averaging 6.2 yards per game.

-- The Buccaneers have run 66.8% passing plays and 33.2% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Buccaneers have thrown the ball in 66.8% of their plays from scrimmage this year while running the ball 33.2% of the time.
+This offensive attack ranks third in the NFL in points scored.

-- Brady has attempted 45 of his 267 passes in the red zone, accounting for 56.2% of his team's red zone plays.
+- Brady accounts for 56.2% of his team's red zone plays, with 45 of his 267 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Bears.